AlexsJones/ansible-dynamic-launcher/README.md

 Simply download this as a submodule and run it (Might need to check deps).

+*The -w needs to be specified to a path with a valid ansible.cfg*

 Example using showterm: http://showterm.io/a92ed411995b74f9b5fae#fast

 ###Download options